 Once you’ve got your pocket money system or chores routine sorted, here are some things you can try to take it to the next level:

-Stay organised – they are tools out there that can help with your chore routine (like, ahem, RoosterMoney), but there’s no getting around the fact you will need to be organised to make the routine work.
+Stay organised – there are tools out there that can help with your chore routine (like, ahem, Rooster Money), but there’s no getting around the fact you will need to be organised to make the routine work.
 The good news is, once you’re in a routine, you won’t look back.

-Our app – RoosterMoney, can help you stay organised with your chores, but also make it educational for your kids, find out more here – RoosterMoney chore tracker.
+Our app – Rooster Money can help you stay organised with your chores; find out more about our chore tracker herer.

+And last, but not least – have fun.
 We hope the pocket money chores list above and other snippets of advice have been useful.
 If you have any questions, or recommendations on tips to add please get in touch at email@example.com.